2023 Bertha

 Host Organization: Center for Food and Adequate Living Rights (CEFROHT)

-His Bertha Challenge project will decipher how the government’s failure to regulate the food sector in Uganda is leading to violations of the right to adequate food by corporate and political elites.
-He will investigate hunger and malnutrition among vulnerable individuals and communities’ access to land, seed and the law.
+His Bertha Challenge project deciphered how the government’s failure to regulate the food sector in Uganda is leading to violations of the right to adequate food by corporate and political elites.
+He investigated hunger and malnutrition among vulnerable individuals and communities’ access to land, seed and the law.

 Ana Larrañaga